influxdata/telegraf/plugins/secretstores/systemd/README.md

   ## This should not be required as systemd indicates this directory
   ## via the CREDENTIALS_DIRECTORY environment variable.
   # path = "${CREDENTIALS_DIRECTORY}"

+  ## Prefix to remove from systemd credential-filenames to derive secret names
+  # prefix = "telegraf."

 ```

 Each Secret provided by systemd will be available as file under